 Equivalent fractions

-Even though each of the fraction bars is broken up into a different number of parts, each of the fraction bars represents the same fraction, albeit with different numerators and denominators.
+Even though each of the fraction bars is broken up into a different number of parts, each of the fraction bars represents the same fraction.

 Any given fraction has an infinite number of equivalent fractions.
-We can find different equivalent fractions by multiplying the numerator and denominator of a given fraction by a fractional representation of 1.
-Any number divided by itself is 1, so any fraction with the same numerator and denominator is equal to 1.
-Since multiplying any number by 1 results in the same number, multiplying any fraction by a fractional representation of the number 1 results in an equivalent fraction.
+We can find equivalent fractions by multiplying or dividing both the numerator and denominator of a fraction by the same number; this is essentially a fractional representation of the number 1.
+Since multiplying or dividing any number by 1 results in the same number, multiplying any fraction by a fractional representation of the number 1 results in an equivalent fraction.

 Example